Examples of qualitative research data

 The most common types of qualitative data are probably transcripts, usually from semi-structured interviews or focus groups.
 Even though these are usually recorded, giving audio or video data, most researchers create transcripts of these as they are quicker to read and skim read, and can be useful when using quotes to write up research later.

-If you want some transcripts to practice on, we have several example projects to work with.
+If you want some transcripts to practice on, we have several example research projects to work with.
 There is a very quick project on what people eat for breakfast, which gives you a quick introduction to short transcripts with example coded data sets.
 Then there is a new project interviewing academics about their careers in qualitative research.
 These are based on real transcripts from semi-structured interviews, so are a great example of what real qualitative data looks like.

 It is interesting to see that not all transcripts are alike.
 For example, compare the transcript from an interview with the Rt.
 Hon.
 Lord Home of the Hirsel, with the transcript from Mrs Duckers.
 You can see the pauses and changes of direction that Mrs Duckers (who is defined in the project as Middle to Upper-class) takes compared with the apparent flow of speech from the elite peer, Lord Home.
 Is this really how he spoke, or has the transcript been cleaned for ease of reading?
 These kinds of examples are great for practising discourse analysis.